YashTotale/YashTotale/README.md

 ### Description

-A website for [Amador Valley High School](https://amador.pleasantonusd.net/) (my high school) that compiles information about all the clubs at Amador.
+A website that centralizes all information about clubs, club-related activities, and club applications at [Amador Valley High School](https://amador.pleasantonusd.net/) (my high school).

 ### Links